If you have left the UK and arrived in Cayman, you now need to think about dealing with the limited formalities associated with leaving the UK.

 Inheritance tax (“IHT”)

-All Caymanian residents should have an eye on UK IHT.
+As a result, all Caymanian residents should consider IHT.
 Simply owning UK assets directly (including a UK bank account) can bring you within the charge to UK tax even though you may have no other connections.
 For example, you may have a portfolio with an investment manager.
 Assuming you are non-UK domiciled, if that portfolio contains UK shares then you may have a liability to IHT on your death.
 You can insure against this risk but this needs to be done carefully.
 Alternatively, you can consider how you own such investments: typically, such investments are held via an overseas company.

 Any UK residential property (even if held by a non-UK company) is within the scope of IHT, even if let out to third parties.
 If you own shares in a Caymanian company owning UK residential property then the value of the shares will be within the scope of IHT.
 There are also significant risks where such property is ultimately owned by a trust which may be settled by you.
 If you transfer a UK residential property that you own (either directly or indirectly) into a trust, you could crystalise a 20% “lifetime IHT” charge.